ChefNuel/intelligent-claims-qa/README.md

 During implementation, the following key decisions were made:

-* [cite_start]**LLM Choice**: I selected **Google's Gemini 1.5 Flash** model because it is a powerful, multimodal model available under a generous free tier, making it perfect for handling both vision and language processing tasks in a single, efficient tool[cite: 9].
+* **LLM Choice**: I selected **Google's Gemini 1.5 Flash** model because it is a powerful, multimodal model available under a generous free tier, making it perfect for handling both vision and language processing tasks in a single, efficient tool.
-* [cite_start]**Storage**: As per the guidelines, a simple Python dictionary is used for **in-memory storage** of extracted document data[cite: 10].
+* **Storage**: As per the guidelines, a simple Python dictionary is used for **in-memory storage** of extracted document data.
 This is sufficient for the scope of this task.
 For a production environment, this would be replaced with a persistent database like Redis (for caching) or PostgreSQL.
 * **Confidence Score Method**: Since the Gemini API does not provide a built-in confidence metric, I implemented this feature by enhancing the prompts.
 The prompts explicitly ask the model to self-evaluate and return a numerical confidence score.
 This demonstrates a more advanced use of prompting to add value and insight into the model's performance.
 * **Development Environment**: The project was developed and tested in a cloud-based notebook environment (Google Colab) for ease of setup and GPU access, but the instructions below are for running it on any local machine.

 ---

 ## 🚀 Getting Started

+Reference: Google Colab Code- https://colab.research.google.com/drive/1O9NBn1vfTo8TDDZih0fhSCkJwzOymAFn?usp=sharing

 Follow these instructions to run the service on your local machine.